 Distinguishing Feature :

-Despite the numerous rayed petals this plant does not belong to the Dandelion & Daisy Family (Asteraceae).
+Despite the numerous rayed petals this plant possesses it does not belong to the Dandelion & Daisy Family (Asteraceae).

 It is a climber, clambering by tendrils up to 10 metres in length, although not necessarily all in height.
 It has an un-pleasant odour said to be similar to turpentine.
 It bears rather small bright orange coloured fruits which although edible, are somewhat insipid.